 Performance outcomes Acceptable outcomes Applicant response PO59 Entry to the site is landscaped to enhance the amenity of the area and provide a pleasant working environment.
 AO59 Areas used for loading and unloading, storage, utilities and car parking are screened from public view: (a) by a combination of landscaping and screen fencing; (b) dense planting along any road frontage is a minimum width of 3 metres.
 Not Applicable.
-PO60 Landscaping is informal in character and complementary to the existing natural environment, provides screening and enhances the visual appearance of the development.
-AO60 For any development landscaping is in accordance with the Plant species schedule in Planning scheme policy SC6.7- Landscaping.
-Not Applicable.
-Additional requirements for Sub-precinct 1d - Lir Additional requirements for Sub-precinct 1d - Limited Development sub-precinct PO61 The height of buildings and structures contributes to the desired form and outcomes for the sub-precinct and are limited to a single storey.
+PO60 Landscaping is informal in character and complementary to the existing natural environment, provides screening and enhances the visual appearance of the development. ndscaping is informal in character and mplementary to the existing natural environment, ovides screening and enhances the visual For any development landscaping is in accordance with the Plant species schedule in Planning scheme policy SC6.7- Landscaping.
+Additional requirements for Sub-precinct 1d - Limited Development sub-precinct PO61 The height of buildings and structures contributes to the desired form and outcomes for the sub-precinct and are limited to a single storey.
 AO61 Buildings and structures are not more than one storey and 4 metres in height.
 Note - Height is inclusive of the roof height.
 Not Applicable.
 Additional requirements for Sub-precinct 1e - Co mmunity and recreation sub-precinct PO62 The precinct is developed for organised sporting activities and other community uses.
 AO62 No acceptable outcomes are prescribed.
 Not Applicable.
-Additional requirements for Sub-precinct 1f - Flagstaff Hill sub-precinct PO63 Flagstaff Hill is protected from inappropriate development to protect the hill as an important natural landmark feature of Port Douglas and as a vegetated backdrop to the Town centre.
+Additional requirements for Sub-precinct 1f - Flag Additional requirements for Sub-precinct 1f - Flagstaff Hill sub-precinct PO63 Flagstaff Hill is protected from inappropriate development to protect the hill as an important natural landmark feature of Port Douglas and as a vegetated backdrop to the Town centre.
 AO63 No acceptable outcomes are prescribed Not Applicable.